Uberkao1024/Allen-Kao/README.md

 # Allen-Kao
+Hi, the world

-My name is Allen Kao, nice to meet everyone.
+My name is Allen, I am a rookie programmer, nice to meet anyone on Githubs.
+Feel free to contact at anytime.
+Thanks!